-Google’s new Android 8.0 release is loaded with new features, revamped notifications, better battery management, and even picture-in-picture support.
-This is all coming to OnePlus phones soon like the new OnePlus 5T.
+Google’s Oreo release is loaded with new features, revamped notifications, better battery management, and even picture-in-picture support.
+This is all available to most OnePlus phones right now.

 In early 2017 OnePlus blend the two teams working on Android updates for China and the rest of the world into one group.
 An effort to bring the latest software and features to all devices at a faster pace.
-It worked too because the Android 7.0 Nougat update arrived very quick.
-Additionally, they’re already testing Android 8.0 on the OnePlus 3 and 3T.
-We’re hearing a OP5 beta will begin before the end of November.
+It worked too because the Android 7.0 Nougat and Oreo updates arrived very quick.
+In fact, they’re one of the only companies to push Android 8.1 Oreo out already.

 There are lots of new Android O features that you can use to do more with your phone and tablet.
 Users will enjoy bundled notifications that are easier to manage or the new picture-in-picture mode for video.
 Essentially allowing you to watch a video (or video chat) while doing other things on the phone at the same time.
 There are changes to the icons, an easy text selection tool, and auto-fill in apps like Google Chrome.
 Not to mention faster performance and big changes to make your battery last longer.